CreadDiscans/ServiceDesigner/TUTORIAL.md

 > * #### Render React Native at the App
 > ![RenderReactNative](./asset/img/renderReactNative.gif)
 > * They are the result screens after rendering the project components that are extending design component.
-> * You can create or call the functions freely, just like call alert function at _componentDidMount()_ in these examples.
+> * You can create or call the functions freely, just like call alert function at _componentDidMount()_ in above examples.
-> * And also, you don't have to work with UI workprocess complicatedly at your project any more!
 > * It's really simple!
 Just extend design component at your project and use it.

 ### 2. _Handle Function_
-> * Add _Button_, _TextInput_, _TouchableOpacity_ or whatever occurs event in your project would be pretty picky.
+> * Add element like _Button_, _TextInput_, _TouchableOpacity_ or whatever occurs event in your project would be pretty picky.
-> * Because, you have to add property which has _Function_ as type to handle those elements' event.
+> * Because you have to add property which has _Function_ as type's value to handle those elements' event.
 > * If you don't handle and just ignore them, nothing will happen.
 > * Click or press the button, fill out the textinput, or do whatever, **NOTHING WILL HAPPEN**.
 > * So if you want to make your project working perfectly, you have to learn about handling function.